CESSProject/cess-gateway/README.md

 | 404 Not Found             | code:404<br />msg:string | `msg`Default: "This file has not been uploaded"              |
 | 500 Internal Server Error | code:500<br />msg:string | `msg` Enum: ["Server internal data error"，"Server unexpected error"] |

-## List previous uploads
+## List previous puts

 | **GET** /files |
 | -------------- |

-List the previously uploaded files, and display the 30 files closest to the current time by default.
+List the previously put files, and display the 30 files closest to the current time by default.
 It also supports searching by page.

 **Request Header**